Venkat-Kolasani/E-Commerce-Management-System/README.md

 # E-commerce Management System with MySQL

 This project is an E-commerce Management System with a React frontend and a MySQL database backend.
-It has been adapted from the original project which used MariaDB.

 ## Project Structure